RampUp 2023

 Figma, Adobe After Effects, Adobe Illustrator

 RampUp is LiveRamp’s major marketing initiative; an event that boasts 1500+ attendees over two days, featuring 130+ speakers, networking booths, meals, parties and performances.
-The Creative Director and myself are responsible for the brand and execution of the design of the event.
+The creative director and myself are responsible for the brand and execution of the design of the event.

 My two main challenges for RampUp were: